oubino/locpix_points/README.rst

 Analyse the features for the clusters, both the manual features and the ones calculated by the neural network.
 This includes
   - Box plots of the features
+  - Graph explainability for the neural network features
   - UMAP
   - Classification of the fields of view using scikit-learn
     - Logisitic regression